Hyperbolic groupoids and duality: Main definitions and results

 The Ruelle groupoids of a Smale quasi-flow $\Gh$ are hyperbolic, and $\Gh$ is equivalent to the geodesic quasi-flows of its Ruelle groupoids. \end{theorem}

-For example, the groupoid generated by holonomies and the action of an Anosov diffeomorphism on the leaves of the stable foliation is hyperbolic and its dual is the analogous groupoid acting on the leaves of the unstable foliation.
+In particular, we show that the natural projections of a Smale space (e.g., of an Anosov diffeomorphism, or of restriction of an Axiom A diffeomorphism to the non-wandering set) onto the stable and unstable directions of its local product structure form a pair of mutually dual hyperbolic groupoids.
+We call them the \emph{Ruelle groupoids} of the Smale space, since the convolution algebras of these groupoids are the Ruelle algebras studied in~\cite{putnam:lecturenotes,putnam}, see also the paper of D.~Ruelle~\cite{ruelle:grpd} where similar algebras and groupoids are considered.

-Groupoid generated by the one-sided shift of finite type defined by a finite set of prohibited words $P$ is dual to the groupoid generated by the shift of finite type defined by the set of prohibited words obtained by writing the elements of $P$ in the opposite order.
+As a particular example, consider the groupoid generated by the one-sided shift of finite type defined by a finite set of prohibited words $P$.
+It is hyperbolic, and its dual is the groupoid generated by the shift of finite type defined by the set of prohibited words obtained by writing the elements of $P$ in the opposite order.

-Theorem~\ref{th:main2} implies that groupoid of the action of a Gromov-hyperbolic group on its boundary is self-dual.
-For more on these and other examples of hyperbolic duality, see the last chapter of this paper.
+Another class of examples of hyperbolic groupoids consists of the groupoids of the action of Gromov-hyperbolic groups $G$ on their boundaries $\partial G$.
+Every such groupoid is self-dual.
+The corresponding geodesic quasi-flow is equivalent to the diagonal action of $G$ on $\partial G\times\partial G$ minus the diagonal.
+(For the notion of a geodesic flow associated with a Gromov hyperbolic group see~\cite[Theorem~8.3.C]{gro:hyperb}.)

+If $f:\M\arr\M$ is an expanding self-covering of a compact space, then the groupoid generated by the germs of $f$ is hyperbolic.
+Its dual, when $\M$ is connected, is generated by an action of a group (called the \emph{iterated monodromy group} of $f$) on a full one-sided Bernoulli shift-space and by the shift.
+The action of the iterated monodromy group has a nice symbolic presentation by \emph{finite automata}, which makes computations in the dual groupoid very efficient, which in turn gives an efficient description of the symbolic dynamics of $f$.
+This particular case of hyperbolic duality is the main topic of the monograph~\cite{nek:book}.
+See also~\cite{bartnek:rabbit,nek:models,nek:dendrites} for other applications of iterated monodromy groups, and~\cite{nek:smale} for a generalization of iterated monodromy groups, which is also an instance of hyperbolic duality.

+An interesting $K$-theoretic duality of the convolution $C^*$-algebras of the Ruelle groupoids of Smale spaces was proved by J.~Kaminker, I.~Putnam, and M.~Whittaker in their paper~\cite{kaminkerputnamwhittaker} (see also~\cite{kaminkerputnam:shifts}).
+H.~Emerson~\cite{emerson:duality} has proved Poincar\'e duality for the convolution algebras of the groupoid of the action of a Gromov-hyperbolic group on its boundary.
+It would be interesting to generalize both results to all pairs of mutually dual hyperbolic groupoids.

+A particular case of hyperbolic duality was defined by W.~Thurston in~\cite{thurston:automata} in relation with self-similar tilings and numeration systems, see also~\cite{gelbrich:dualpenrose} for a natural generalization.